pharmaverse/ggsurvfit/.github/CONTRIBUTING.md

 ## Bigger changes

-If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed.
+If you want to make a bigger change, please first file an issue and make sure someone from the team agrees that it’s needed.
 If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).